 Bill Sutch was arrested in 1974 after police allegedly saw him hand a parcel to a KGB agent, Dimitri Razgovorov, outside a public toilet in Wellington’s Aro Street.
 Razgovorov passed the parcel to his driver, who sped off to the Soviet embassy.
 He then ran off down Aro Street but was chased down by an athletic SIS agent.
 A detective found Sutch standing in nearby Holloway Road.
 Asked what he was doing out so late on a rainy night, Sutch reportedly said that he was studying the area’s historic buildings.

 In this nervous climate the public service was influenced by McCarthyism (named after US Senator Joseph McCarthy, who campaigned against communists in the US government).
 There were no trials, but some Department of External Affairs employees were made to leave the department.
 Two or three others aroused more serious suspicions.
-Ian Milner, a New Zealander working for the Australian Department of External Affairs, took refuge in Prague, and Paddy Costello, a brilliant linguist and acknowledged Marxist, had to leave New Zealand’s embassy in Paris after passports were issued to two people later revealed to be Soviet spies.
+Ian Milner, a New Zealander working for the Australian Department of External Affairs, took refuge in Prague.
+Paddy Costello, a brilliant linguist and acknowledged Marxist, had to leave New Zealand’s embassy in Paris after the Americans and British accused him of being a Soviet agent.
 The only prosecution ever brought under the Official Secrets Act was in 1974, when Bill Sutch, a retired departmental head and long-standing government adviser, was tried, but acquitted, of passing secrets to Soviet representatives in Wellington.

 Communist influence wanes